 Additionally, past a certain point, physical deconditioning as a result of inactivity becomes unavoidable and may keep making all activity more demanding.
 I don’t think this is the major causative or perpetuating behavioural factor that some psychologists imagine it to be, but a tertiary effect that only started being a problem for me about 18 months ago.
 In the previous 15 years, while I could walk to the bathroom and back, i.e. 20-30 paces each day, I could keep my muscular strength constant and good enough that if my symptoms remitted a bit as a result of drug treatments I could increase my activity with no problem.

 Thus in 2004 I went very rapidly from eighteen months’ worth of walking to the bathroom once every 24 hours and getting overstretched if I typed too many things into Google, to going downstairs two or three times a day or putting together a five foot flatpacked bookshelf by myself.
 I didn’t have any problems “reconditioning” at all.
 A similar improvement happened in 2008.
-But once ME setbacks stopped me being able to walk that far that often, in 2015, things began to slide, and now I am constantly deconditioning and I can’t reverse it because the threshold of activity required to reverse or even stave off further deconditioning is way beyond the ceiling of activity currently imposed on me by illness.
+But once ME setbacks stopped me being able to walk to the bathroom, in 2015, things began to slide, and now I am constantly deconditioning and I can’t reverse it because the threshold of activity required to reverse or even stave off further deconditioning is way beyond the ceiling of activity currently imposed on me by illness.
 (I say “may” because this progressive deterioration is not actually typical even in severe ME and I don’t know for sure what’s causing it.
 It’s supposed to be investigated to exclude other illnesses, but it hasn’t been.)
 And as I said in my previous post, if I try to ignore the ME limits for fear of deconditioning I will simply get more ill more quickly.